How to Collect Email Addresses in WordPress (29 Tips)

 Just add a beautiful coming soon page to your website.
 With a coming soon page, you can get a head start building a WordPress mailing list even when your site is still under construction.
 Then you can use it to build a buzz and create excitement about your upcoming site.

-If you don’t know how to create an email newsletter here’s a guide to help.
+If you don’t know how to create an email newsletter to collect email addresses, here’s a guide to help.

 2. Create Actionable Landing Pages